hoch98/CraftYun83/README.md

 ------

-#### Hello, my name is FourMC, I'm a middle school student in Taiwan, and I am full stack developer.
+#### Hello, my name is FourMC, I'm a student in South East Asia, and I am bad full stack developer.
 #### Feel free to add me on my discord!

 <br />